cbartley/golimojo/README.md

 ## Introduction

 Golimojo is a tool for automatically adding Wikipedia links to existing web pages.
+The full Golimojo system consists of a web server, web site, a bookmarklet, and a Firefox extension.
 If you have Git, Java, Maven, and Python (the last is optional) then it should be easy to build and run the full system on your development machine.

 There is a demo system running at <http://www.golimojo.com>.
+Note that the website can add links to existing web pages by proxying them, so you don't need the Firefox extension to do this.
+If you are a Firefox user, you might find the Firefox extension more convenient, however.

 ## Building and running the system